han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/f9c8e822-dd4b-46ae-bfc0-0ddb8354a8bb)

+- WITH clause: This part creates a temporary table called sales_members by combining two tables sales and menu using the common identifier product_id.
+The WHERE Clause ensures that the table only contains data after each customer became member (including joining date).
+The DENSE_RANK() assigns a rank to each order based on the ascending order of order_date, meaning that the oldest order ranks first.
+- SELECT statement: Specifies the columns that will be presented in the final result.
+It includes customer_id, join_date, order_date, product_name
+- WHERE clause: Filters the result to include only rows with rank equals to 1.
+This ensures that only the first order was shown.

 **7. Which item was purchased just before the customer became a member?**
 ```sql
 -- Create a table containing data before each customer became member